KarlGW/azfunc/README.md

 # azfunc

-> Module to assist working with Azure Functions Custom handlers with Go
+> Module to assist with Azure Functions with Custom handlers and Go

 The purpose of this module is to provide functions and structures that helps with handling the incoming and outgoing requests to and from the Azure Function host when developing Azure Functions with Custom handlers and Go.

-The module provides two ways of working with Functions, triggers and output bindings:
+The module provides several ways of working with Azure Functions:

-* [`FunctionApp`](#functions) which provides a framework to abstract away the need for setting up an HTTP server with handlers.
-This makes use of the modules various Triggers and output bindings.
+* [`FunctionApp`](#functions) provides a framework that abstract away the need for setting up an HTTP server with handlers.
+It handles input and output from and to the Function host.
-* [Triggers](#triggers-input-bindings) and [Output](#output-output-bindings) to just provide structurs and functions for handling input and output from the function host.
+* [Triggers](#triggers-input-bindings) and [Output](#output-output-bindings) to just provide structures and functions for handling input and output from the function host.

 ## Contents